 No baskets?
 Just pour the charcoal between the bricks and kettle sides.
 Use the same method of adding smoke wood here...on top of a single layer of briquettes, before adding hot coals.

-to monitor the interior temperature of the turkey breast.
+Use a good smoker thermometer to monitor the interior temperature of the turkey breast.
 Be sure the probe doesn't touch bone, and is centered in one side of the breast meat.
 Route the probe wire as far from the charcoal as possible.

-Place the lid on your Weber kettle grill, with the lid vent also directly centered (on one end) between the piles of charcoal.
-My grill has the one touch airflow adjustment.
+Place the lid on your Weber kettle grill, with the lid vent centered (on one end) between the piles of charcoal.
+My Weber has the one touch airflow adjustment.
 I left it open about 1/4 of the way at first.